MetaMask/metamask-docs/docs/api-sdk/how-to/access-provider.md

 ## Usage

-Using a bundler like browserify:
+You can use a bundler such as [Browserify](https://browserify.org/) with `metamask-extension-provider`.

 ```javascript
 const createMetaMaskProvider = require('metamask-extension-provider');